carpentries-incubator/frictionless-data-agriculture/_episodes/03-frictionless-tables.md

 ~~~
 {: .output}

-If we look at the output we can see the Frictionless `describe` function has created basic table metadata, such as the name, identified the relative location.
-The function has identified all the table fields and, by sampling the data rows, inferred the data type for each field.
+If we look at the output we can see the Frictionless `describe` function has automatically *inferred* basic table and field metadata, such as the name and relative path of the file and all table fields.
+The `describe` function also samples the data rows to infer the data type for each field.

 > ## Describe the varieties and experiments files
 >